charlesashby/charlesashby.github.io/_posts/2017-06-05-sentiment-analysis-with-char-lstm.markdown

 who contains happy/sad emoticons i.e. there is an almost infinite amount of training data).
-Second, I have a strong feeling that if a network can generalize well with Tweets where there is a great deal of spelling mistakes and ambiguous sentences, it should have no problem to generalize elsewhere.
+Second, I have a strong feeling that if a network can generalize well with Tweets where there is a great deal of spelling mistakes and ambiguous sentences, it should have no problem to generalize somewhere else.

 In this tutorial, we will train a neural network to categorize a Tweet as having a positive or negative connotation, we will use the **Stanford's Sentiment140